EdwinRodger/MyArchives/docs/how_to_use.md

 - Change Password
   - To change the existing password

-Edit option in Menu Bar consists of basic text related features
+Edit option in Menu Bar consists of basic text editing features

-Help option in Menu Bar send you to web-pages according to title
+Help option in Menu Bar will send you to web-pages according to the title

-There is a live clock just for help

 If you have further questions, you can ask in the [disscussion](https://github.com/EdwinRodger/MyArchives/discussions/categories/q-a) section.